Joe Odom (attorney): Midnight in the Garden of Good and Evil

-In John Berendt's 1994 book Midnight in the Garden of Good and Evil, Odom was portrayed as the love interest of Mandy Nichols; however, Nancy Hillis, upon whom Nichols was based, stated that there was no romantic relationship between her and Odom, who was "not strictly heterosexual."
+In John Berendt's 1994 book Midnight in the Garden of Good and Evil, Odom was portrayed as the love interest of Mandy Nicholls; however, Nancy Hillis, upon whom Nicholls was based, stated that there was no romantic relationship between her and Odom, who was "not strictly heterosexual."
 They performed music together only and owned a bar, Sweet Georgia Brown's, in Savannah's City Market.

 Odom was also friends with and a business partner of Emma Kelly, dubbed by Johnny Mercer as the "lady of 6,000 songs", who also appears in the book.
 Kelly and Odom opened Emma's, a piano bar in a former cotton warehouse on Savannah's River Street.
 It was forced to close after Odom squandered its takings.
 "He could do you wrong.
 And he did me wrong," Kelly said in 1997.
 "But I miss Joe.
 I get a little teary-eyed thinking about him.
 He had a flair for coming up with good ideas."

 Hillis said that, contrary to what Berendt wrote, she and Odom did not meet until Odom had moved from 16 East Jones Street in Savannah to 101 East Oglethorpe Avenue, a three-storey townhouse at the corner of Drayton Street.
 From there, he moved to 126 West Harris Street in Pulaski Square.

 During his time at today's Hamilton–Turner Inn, on Lafayette Square, Odom hosted tours of the property and, much to the chagrin of the square's residents, hosted loud parties at the home.

 "I saw Joe Odom playing the piano all the time," said Berendt in 2015.
 "I thought he was fascinating, charming, and so easygoing the way he just floated around town.
 Southern charm.
 I was very taken with him."

 Odom died three years before the book's release.
 He was portrayed by Paul Hipp in Clint Eastwood's 1997 movie adaptation.
-Hillis died in 2016, aged 67, after a five-year battle with ALS.